-Bordeaux is both a city and a wine-growing region in southwestern France.
+Bordeaux is both a wine-growing region and a city in southwestern France.
 First settled in 567 BC, some of the oldest ruins in the city that date from the 4th century can still be visited in the crypt below Saint-Seurin Basilica.

 Bordeaux flourished over the centuries thanks to the wine trade.
 The construction during its golden age in the 18th century is responsible for thousands of buildings that still stand today.
 Bordeaux’s preserved architecture–which is second in France only to Paris–and its deep history are the basis for its designation as a UNESCO World Heritage Site.